MistyCommunity/Documentation/src/content/docs/reference/rest.md

    * Name (string) - The name of the audio file.
    * userAddedAsset (boolean) - If `true`, the file was added by the user.
 If `false`, the file is one of Misty's system files.

-### PlayAudioClip
+### PlayAudio
 Plays an audio file that has been previously uploaded to Misty.
-Use `SaveAudioAssetToRobot` to upload audio files to Misty.
+Use `SaveAudio` to upload audio files to Misty.

 Endpoint: POST &lt;robot-ip-address&gt;/api/audio/play